snow-blade/test_STL/README.md

-# test_STL
-C++ STL:

-1.INTRODUCTION
+### **C++ STL:**

+### **1.INTRODUCTION**

 In this Blog , I am going to introduce to you the uses of the c++ STL.
 I assume That you already know basic functions of c++ or that you are a c++ programmer who just want to deepen his knowledge in the c++ programming language,you can also be a c++ programmer who wants to remind himself some aspects of this language.

-2.Requirements
+### **2.Requirements**

 Some tools are of need for you to actually pursue this tutorial and this includes the following:
 ✅A c++ Compiler and debugger(❌ obligatory) click here if you don’t have one ✅A c++ IDE(not necessary you can use any text editor and run your code in terminal)click here if you don’t have one

-3.NOTES SYMBOLS:
+### **3.NOTES SYMBOLS:**

-  I will use some symbols to specify the importance of the current section or the use of it, here they are:
+>   I will use some symbols to specify the importance of the current section or the use of it, here they are:
-        ❌   when you see this symbol, critical information that you best do not miss is to come so be aware ❗   this one means important information that is to come this one means that the section below is code
+>         ❌   when you see this symbol, critical information that you best do not miss is to come so be aware
+>          ❗   this one means important information that is to come
+>            💾     this one means that the section below is code
+>
+### **4.What is the STL**
+The Standard Template Library (STL) is a set of C++ template classes to provide common programming data structures and functions such as lists, stacks, arrays, etc. It is a library of container classes, algorithms, and iterators.
+It is a generalized library and so, its components are parameterized.
+A working knowledge of template classes is a prerequisite for working with STL.

 So then let’s get started everyone.